DanielOBenson/inav/docs/VTOL.md

 Optional Setup Step for Tilt Servos:

 8. **Reversing tilt servos and mixer signs:**
 If you have set up the mixer as suggested in STEP1 and STEP2, you may have to deal with negative values for the mixer.
 You may wish to reverese a servo so that you don't have to deal with the negative signs.
 In that case, you may have to adjust the MIN and MAX values from point 4 again, so that your tilt servos are operating correctly.
-Check the operation of the servos once again for the YAW control in multicopter/tricipter mode as well as the horixontal position of the tilt servos in fixed-wing mode.
+Check the operation of the servos once again for the YAW control in multicopter/tricipter mode as well as the horizontal position of the tilt servos in fixed-wing mode.

 # STEP5: Transition Mixing (Multi-Rotor Profile)(Recommended)